sdruby/sdruby/README.markdown

 # SD Ruby #

-This app serves as the web home of SD Ruby, a local Ruby user group, based in San Diego, CA.
+This app serves as the web home of SD Ruby, a local Ruby user group based in San Diego, CA.

-Currently, the app includes support for video podcasts, member profiles, and a Github project list.
+Currently, this application includes support for our video podcast, member signup and registration, member profiles, and a Github project list.
 We're also working on adding a job board and other features.

-Other Ruby groups should feel free to use this code as the basis for their group website.
+If you belong to another Ruby group, feel free to fork this code as the basis for your group's website.

 ### Podcast ###